 Advertisement.

-Charles Dickens’ classic tale about a Victorian penny-pincher aptly named Ebenezer Scrooge has been told again and again, but none capture the story quite so well as this version from 1951.
+Charles Dickens’s classic tale about a Victorian penny-pincher aptly named Ebenezer Scrooge has been told again and again, but none capture the story quite as well as this version from 1951.
 Starring Alastair Sim as Scrooge, this film takes a few creative liberties while also honoring the source material.
 It was regularly broadcast on American television in the 50s and 60s, cementing itself as a holiday staple.

 This animated television special has been a longtime favorite of movie buffs of all ages.
 If you were lucky enough to catch the original airing, you witnessed history in the making.
 That’s right—this was actually the very first Peanuts TV special to ever air!
 Although there’s a whole library of Peanuts movies to enjoy, A Charlie Brown Christmas will always hold a special place in TV history—and most viewers’ hearts.